cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 These algorithms are used to produce signatures as described in Algorithm 2 of FIPS-204.
 The ctx parameter MUST be the empty string for ML-DSA-44, ML-DSA-65 and ML-DSA-87.

+Signatures are encoded as bytestrings using th algorithms defined in Section 7.2 of FIPS-204.

-In the case of JWS, the signature is base64url encoded, and the encoded signature size is larger than described in the table above.
+When producing JSON Web Signatures, the signature bytestrings are base64url encoded, and the encoded signature size is larger than described in the table above.

 # AKP Thumbprints